rezaaa/english-and-persian-lorem-ipsum/README.md

 Usage
 =============================

-Select any text in Sketch and hit ( ⌥ ⌘ [ ) to generate english lorem ipsum.
+Select any text in Sketch and

+- hit ( ⌥ ⌘ [ ) to generate english lorem ipsum.
-                          and hit ( ⌥ ⌘ ] ) to generate persian lorem ipsum.
+- hit ( ⌥ ⌘ ] ) to generate persian lorem ipsum.

 or